imagineai/create-django-app/README.md

 <h3> Easy to customize </h3>
+- Run the following command in your terminal:
 - If you want to change any of the above defaults for your app, its a piece of cake.

 - Go to the myapp.im file in your directory, your should see the basic default settings here: